alexhowarth/go-njmvc-appointment/README.md

 I wrote this, rather than spend all week [reloading the appointment page](https://telegov.njportal.com/njmvc/AppointmentWizard/11), in the hope that an appointment opens up.

-Maybe someone else will find this useful.
+Maybe someone else will find this useful (see [releases](https://github.com/alexhowarth/go-njmvc-appointment/releases) for prebuilt binaries for common platforms).

 ## Installation